kas1330/Javascript-Quiz/README.md

     be hidden.
 15. When the submit button is clicked, the high score should be save in local storage and user should be shown a list of their high scores.
+16. The high scores should be shown from Highest to lowest.